TL;DR

 When you combine these factors – chronic sleep deprivation, widespread shift work, relentless exposure to blue light, and the resulting mental health toll – the picture becomes clear.
 A conservative estimate places well over 50% of the UK population in a state of at least moderate circadian disruption.

 The daily fatigue and brain fog are just the opening act.
 The long-term consequences of a chronically disrupted health clock are profound and frighteningly expensive.
-They manifest across three key areas: chronic physical disease, mental health decline, and accelerated aging.
+They manifest across three key areas: chronic physical disease, mental health decline, and accelerated ageing.

 The £4 Million+ figure represents a potential lifetime financial catastrophe for a family where one or both primary earners suffer severe health consequences stemming from decades of circadian disruption.
 It's a combination of lost earnings, healthcare costs, and long-term care needs.
 Let's break down how this devastating sum is reached.